Instrumental Variable Quantile Regression with Misclassification: Conclusion

 \section{Conclusion}

-This paper investigates the instrumental variable quantile regression model when a binary regressor is possibly misclassified and endogenous.
-I show that the reduced-form quantile treatment effect is a lower bound (with the same sign) for the structural quantile treatment effect, under the rank similarity condition and the stochastic monotonicity condition.
-I also characterize the sharp identified set for the structural quantile function under the rank similarity condition and standard assumptions on the measurement error.
+This paper extends the instrumental variable quantile regression model \citep{chernozhukov/hansen:2005,chernozhukov/hansen:2013} for a binary regressor, to situations when this binary regressor is potentially misclassified.
+The first identification result is that under the rank similarity condition and the stochastic monotonicity condition, the reduced-form question effect, $Q_{Y\mid Z=z_1}(\tau)-Q_{Y\mid Z=z_0}(\tau)$, is biased towards zero compared to the structural quantile treatment effect $q(1,\tau)-q(0,\tau)$.
+The second identification result characterizes the sharp identified set for $q(d^\ast,\tau)$ under widely-used assumptions.
+An inference method for the structural quantile function is provided, and its finite sample performance is demonstrated in simulation studies and an empirical illustration.